ology/techn.ology.net/blog/2021/03/14/releasing-perl-modules-to-cpan/index.markdown

 ---

-Have the programs `git`, and of course `perl` and friends, installed on your machine.
+Have the programs `git`, and of course `perl`, installed on your machine.

 Make a [PAUSE account](https://pause.perl.org/pause/query?ACTION=request_id) for uploading to [CPAN](https://www.cpan.org/).
 This is not instant and may take a few days.